khomenk0code/food_dist/README.md

 # Healthy food

-This site is my pet project about healthy food and diet selection.
-Which I developed while taking a course on native Javascript
-Сode is divided into modules and assembled with webpack.
+### This site is my pet project about healthy food and diet selection.
+Which I developed while taking a course on native Javascript. Сode is divided into modules and assembled with webpack.
 I will briefly describe each:

 ___